bpesquet/pytorch-tutorial/tutorials/fundamentals/README.md

 ### Tensor creation

+Tensors have attributes describing their shape, datatype, and the device on which they are stored (more on that below).

-Tensors can be created in various ways.
+They can be created in various ways.
 Here are some examples.

-Tensors have attributes describing their shape, datatype, and the device on which they are stored (more on thath below).

 ---